RachelGoulding1/samples/HighLevelBRD.md

 The basket will not load in the following scenarios:

-1. Link not valid - The website may not load and a generic browser 'page not found' message will appear
+1. Link not valid - The website may not load and a generic browser 'page not found' message will appear.
 2. Products not valid or no longer available - If the selected products are no longer in the catalogue or are out of stock the basket page will be displayed along with the appropiate message.
 3. Offer not valid or no longer available - If the offer has expired or is no longer available the basket page should be displayed with the appropriate message.